Conveuropean logo

 Cestas France

 During the winter of 04, I was living in France with M. in a really small village next to Bordeaux, called Cestas.
-I always remember it was there I saw for the first time in my life Spiders so big you could see their teeth!.
+I always remember seeing spiders so big you could see their teeth!
 A nice plan in Cestas was to go to a park nearby.
 It was there I took this picture.

 Colmar, Alsace